Google employees call for pledge not to work with ICE

 A group of employees called Googlers for Human Rights posted a public petition urging the company not to bid on a cloud computing contract for CBP, the federal agency that oversees law enforcement for the country’s borders.
 Bids for the contract were due Aug.
 1. It is not clear if Google expressed interest.
 The company did not return a request for comment.

-More than 900 Google employees had signed the petition by Friday afternoon.
-Citing a “system of abuse” and “malign neglect” by the agencies, the petition demands that Google not provide any technical services to CBP, ICE or the Office of Refugee Resettlement (ORR), which provides services for refugees, until the agencies “stop engaging in human rights abuses.”
+More than 700 Google employees had signed the petition by Tuesday afternoon.
+Citing a “system of abuse” and “malign neglect” by the agencies, the petition demands Google not provide any technical services to CBP, ICE or the Office of Refugee Resettlement (ORR), which provides services for refugees, until the agencies “stop engaging in human rights abuses.”

 “In working with CBP, ICE, or ORR, Google would be trading its integrity for a bit of profit, and joining a shameful lineage,” the organizers wrote.
 They cited federal actions that have separated migrant children from parents and set up detention centers with poor conditions .